tldr-pages/tldr/pages/common/zapier-scaffold.md

 # zapier scaffold

-> Add a starting trigger, create, search, or resource to your integration.
+> Add a starting trigger, create, search, or resource to an integration.
 > More information: <https://github.com/zapier/zapier-platform/blob/main/packages/cli/docs/cli.md#scaffold>.

 - Scaffold a new trigger, create, search, or resource: